Natural gas in the United States: Industry structure

-Natural gas exploration
+Exploration

 In 2010, the industry drilled and completed 16,696 wells primarily for gas, slightly more than the number of wells drilled primarily for oil (15,753).
 Many wells produced both oil and gas, and oil wells produced 18 percent of US gas production in 2013.
 Of the gas wells, 1,105 were exploratory wells, and 15,591 development wells.

 The number of actively drilling gas rigs was once regarded as a reliable leading indicator of near-future gas production.
-However, the average number of active gas drill rigs has fallen each year for four straight years from 2010 (942 rigs) to 2014 (332 rigs), a drop of 65 percent, even while gas production rose each year for the same period, from 21.3 trillion cubic feet (TCF) in 2010 to 25.7 TCF in 2014, an increase of 21 percent.
-Remaining proved reserves increased overall, from 301 TCF in 2013 to 338 TCF in 2013 (the last year for which reserves are available), an increase of 11 percent.
+As of 2013, the average number of active gas drill rigs has fallen each year for four straight years from 2010 (942 rigs) to 2014 (332 rigs), a drop of 65 percent, even while gas production rose each year for the same period, from 21.3 trillion cubic feet (TCF) in 2010 to 25.7 TCF in 2014, an increase of 21 percent.
+Remaining proved reserves increased overall, from 301 TCF in 2013 to 338 TCF in 2013, an increase of 11 percent.
 The rise in gas production despite fewer rigs drilling has been explained by the greater efficiency in drilling, and the greater productivity of shale gas wells.

-Natural gas production
+Production

 The U.S. Energy Information Administration publishes annual natural gas production data in aggregate by well type: traditional oil wells and gas wells, coalbed methane wells, and shale gas wells.

 Oil and gas

 Most oil fields produce some gas, and vice versa, but the ratio of oil and gas varies considerably.
 In fields developed to produce oil, the natural gas is in a raw form called associated gas.
 Some fields, called "dry gas" fields, produce only gas.
 Of the top ten gas-producing fields in the US, only one, the Eagle Ford, is also among the top ten oil fields.
 The number of wells classified as traditional gas wells has been declining in recent years as they are replaced by shale gas wells.

 The associated gas from oil wells is utilized similar to other sources of natural gas, or may be re-injected for storage and to enhance oil production.
 In some cases the well operator may designate the gas as a waste product, and large amounts of gas may be intentionally vented or flared depending on local regulations.

+In 2025, U.S. dry natural gas production is forecast to reach a record annual average of 105.2 billion cubic feet per day, driven by continued growth in the Permian, Appalachian, and Haynesville regions.
+This increase is supporting record LNG exports and meeting strong domestic demand.